jianzhnie/CyberAttackSimulator/docs/source/enhancing_yawning_titan.rst

-Enhancing Yawning Titan
+Enhancing CyberAttackSim
 ========================

-Yawning Titan has been built to allow easy addition and modification of large sections.
+CyberAttackSim has been built to allow easy addition and modification of large sections.
 It is very easy to add:

  * Reward functions